python/cpython/Doc/library/inspect.rst

 .. function:: getargspec(func)

-   Get the names and default values of a function's arguments.
+   Get the names and default values of a Python function's arguments.
 A :term:`named tuple` ``ArgSpec(args, varargs, keywords, defaults)`` is returned. *args* is a list of the argument names. *varargs* and *varkw* are the names of the ``*`` and